Subchapter 5. Electrical Safety Orders

 Qualified Line Clearance Tree Trimmer Trainee.
 Any worker regularly assigned to a line clearance tree trimming crew and undergoing on-the-job training who, in the course of such training, has demonstrated the ability to perform the assigned duties safely at that level of training.

-Qualified Person.
-A person who by reason of experience or instruction is familiar with the operation to be performed and the hazards involved.
+Qualified Person (Qualified Employee).
+An employee (person) who by reason of experience or instruction is familiar with the operation to be performed and the hazards involved.

-Raceways shall be permitted to be of metal or insulating material and the term includes rigid metal conduit, rigid nonmetallic conduit, flexible metal conduit, electrical metallic tubing, underfloor raceways, cellular concrete floor raceways, cellular metal floor raceways, surface metal raceways, structural raceways, wireways and busways.
+Raceways include, but are not limited to, rigid metal conduit, rigid nonmetallic conduit, intermediate metal conduit, liquidtight flexible conduit, flexible metallic tubing, flexible metal conduit, electrical metallic tubing, electrical nonmetallic tubing, underfloor raceways, cellular concrete floor raceways, cellular metal floor raceways, surface raceways, wireways, and busways.

 Rated.
 A designated value of an operating characteristic at which other characteristics are measured and specified.